 The forms of assessment are structured over the three years of the degree to allow students to develop certain transferable skills, such as those of presentation (oral and written) and communication, collaboration and self-reflection.
 They also enable students to develop their ability to think independently, to formulate and research their own topics and to build on their knowledge and interests.
-There is scope to develop specialist skills in a range of areas including print, broadcast, PR and communications, sports, photography and online.
-These options include shorthand.
+There is scope to develop specialist skills in a range of areas including print, broadcast, PR and communications, sports, entertainment and campaigning journalism.